chgorman/ucsb-dissertation-template/README.md

 As currently written, this document uses the `biblatex` package for its bibliography.
-Other packages can be used, but you will need to change the appropriate lines of `phd_thesis.tex` to do so.
+Other packages can be used, but you will need to change the appropriate lines of `dissertation.tex` to do so.

 ## Note on advisors and committee members: